xiejon/battleship/README.md

 ## Objectives

-1. Practice unit-testing, mocking using Jest.
+1. Practice unit-testing & mocking using Jest.
 2. Use Test Driven Development to improve quality and effectiveness of code.
 3. Create a simple AI for the user to play against.